olbrich/cuke4php/README.md

 -------
 To install Cuke4Php, follow these steps:

-* clone
-* install dependencies with bundler
-* run rake build
-* install gem under pkg/ folder
+	[sudo] gem install cuke4php

 Usage
 -----
 * run 'cuke4php path/to/features' from the command line
+* all parameters get passed to cucumber when it starts, but the last parameter on the command line should be the path to your features directory
-* make sure your cucumber features has a 'Cuke4Php.wire' file containing the appropriate information (copy the one in cuke4php/features/step_definitions)
+* make sure your cucumber features has a 'Cuke4Php.wire' file in step_definitions containing something like:

+		host: localhost
+		port: 16816

 * you can write both Ruby and PHP steps
 * you should load phpunit from a file in step_definitions/support/